 Convene a meeting no less than four (4) times annually.
 Draft minutes will be recorded for each of these meetings, which will become final upon a vote of the council.
 Maine EMS-licensed entities within the region shall receive written notice no later than seven (7) days prior to the meeting.
 Finalized minutes will be provided within five (5) business days after council approval to the Office of EMS and any Maine EMS-licensed entities within the region

 Develop and submit to the Board a comprehensive Regional Plan that provides for the organization and implementation of regional goals and strategies in alignment with the goals and objectives defined by the Board and as defined in the Request for Proposal, if applicable.
-This plan shall be accompanied by an analysis of regional operations that includes the identification of resources needed to meet the goals and strategies identified within the plan.
+This plan shall identify how the Regional Council will provide support to Ambulance Services and Non-Transporting services, and be accompanied by an analysis of regional operations that includes the identification of resources needed to meet the goals and strategies identified within the plan.
 This plan shall be subject to annual approval by the Board; submission shall be no later than August 15 of each calendar year.
-The Board will take action on the submitted plan within 70 calendar days after the deadline for submission
+The Board will approve or reject the submitted plan within 70 calendar days after the deadline for submission.
+If a plan is rejected, a Regional Council shall be afforded 60 calendar days to submit a modified plan to the Board for approval.

 Develop a comprehensive Quality Assurance and Improvement plan approved by the Board.
 This plan must be reviewed and approved by the Board at a minimum every three (3) years